 - 1 cup of blonde and dark raisins mixed

 - 1 cup of slivered blanched almonds

-- Re-heat the vegetable stock until it breaks a boil, keep hot.
+- Re-heat the vegetable stock over medium heat until it breaks a boil, keep hot.

 - Cover and cook over very, very low heat for 20 minutes.